cyberflamingo/exobrain/http-security.md

 ## Session Hijacking

-Session hijacking is when an attackger gets a hold of someone else's session id.
-In this case, the attacker can access the website as the victime, without having to get hold of username and password, and without the user's knowing.
+Session hijacking is when an attacker gets a hold of someone else's session id.
+In this case, the attacker can access the website as the victim, without having to get hold of username and password, and without the user's knowing.

 Some countermeasures includes: